sreachtools/SReachTools/docs/docs.md

 ## Features of SReachTools

 The following table[^table_ack] summarizes the features in SReachTools.
-Do check out the [examples](../examples) to see these features in action.

 |    Function   |   method-str  |                                                       Utility                                                       | Notes                                      |